zgulde/cods/README.md

 1. ssh into the server and create the production `application.properties` file inside the `/srv/example.com/` directory.
-1. edit the `/srv/example.com/.config` file and define the name of the file to be included, as well as where in the project it should be copied to
+1. edit the `/srv/example.com/config` file and define the name of the file to be included, as well as where in the project it should be copied to

-Take a look at the `.config` file or template for more information.
+Take a look at the `config` file or template for more information.

 ### Customizing Deployment